deepinv/deepinv/docs/source/user_guide/reconstruction/bilevel.rst

      - 2.79
      - 0.68

-An earlier draft reused the same problem objects for both methods, so the GD counter summed MAID and fixed and falsely made fixed look more expensive (355611 + 123646 = 479257).
-The tables above use independent counters.
+Each method uses independent problem objects and counters.
+Sharing objects would sum MAID and fixed steps into one GD total (for example 355611 + 123646 = 479257) and overstate fixed-accuracy cost.

 Chunking is a memory control with bitwise trajectory invariance.
 With vanilla MAID it is not a free speedup on the multi-sample line-search path.